World’s largest virtual agentic engineering & quality conference

 For instance, a machine learning model first preprocesses the data, prepares the data for training, trains on the data, tests on the testing data, uses an algorithm based on the goal of the product (such as a classifier), and then repeats all these steps on different models to check highest compatibility.

 All these steps have to be performed each time a model needs to be developed, and they consume a lot of time.
-AutoML or machine learning automation automates all these processes and provides a final model ready to be incorporated into the software backend.
+AutoML or machine learning automation automates all these processes and provides a final model ready to be incorporated into the software backend, bringing model development within reach of non-specialists and into the workflow of teams applying AI and ML in software testing.

 Automated machine learning provides a lot of benefits to the team working on it:

-It enables easy access to machine learning development for all individuals, which is also known as the “democratization” of machine learning.
+It enables easy access to machine learning development for all individuals, a form of AI automation often described as the “democratization” of machine learning.

 Using AutoML tools improves the output and performance of the resulting models.
 This is applicable to both functional and non-functional requirements.